hydroper-jet/lang/spec/1.0/source/src/overview.md

 # Overview

-JetWork is a flexible, strongly typed, multi-purpose scripting language that strives to be in a balance between simplicity and performance.
+JetWork is a flexible, strongly typed, multi-purpose scripting language.

-The syntax for JetWork programs is designed to be as close as possible to the syntax from ActionScript 3 programs.
-The language attempts not to introduce unfamiliar syntax.
+JetWork shares characteristics from the following languages: ActionScript 3 and Rust.
+JetWork is similiar to the Haxe language in that it may be used to compile to alternative high-level languages.